Why is Environmental Advocacy Queer Advocacy?

 About our Panelists

-Hamzah (they/them) is a rising Junior at Yale studying Anthropology and Energy Studies, with a specific interest in energy and environmental justice.
+Hamzah (they/them or he/him) is a rising Junior at Yale studying Anthropology and Energy Studies, with a specific interest in energy and environmental justice.
 Their coursework has spanned disciplines, and centers topics like postcolonial scholarship, sexual politics, and science and technology studies.
 Outside of the classroom, they are an organizer with the Yale Endowment Justice Coalition, Sunrise New Haven, and most recently, New Haven Rising as a part of the Yale: Respect New Haven Campaign.
 Currently, on their leave of absence, Hamzah is a Policy Intern at the Environmental and Energy Study Institute, a nonprofit organization dedicated to promoting and reporting on climate policy on a regional and federal level.
 They are also currently serving a yearlong tenure as Co-Editor-in-Chief of the Yale Herald, a weekly paper on campus.

 Adrian (they/them) is a freshman at Tufts University majoring in Environmental Studies and a 2020 graduate from New Haven Public Schools.
 Adrian is an activist and organizer who serves as the co-founder of New Haven Climate Movement’s Youth Action Team, which fights for bold action on the climate crisis from New Haven city government and the state.
 In the team’s Climate Education Committee, Adrian is part of the effort to push the New Haven Board of Education to implement climate change/climate justice education in their high schools.
 Since 2018, they have been working with the Climate Health Education Project to facilitate a student internship which advances climate education in New Haven area high schools.
 They also currently work for multiple environmental organizations and volunteer with the New Haven Peace Commission.